apryakhin/legion.stanford.edu/publications.md

 S3D.
 We demonstrate that the Iris implementation of S3D reduces the external I/O overhead by up to 20x, compared to the Legion and the Fortran implementations.

+<a name="isav2017"></a>__*In Situ* Visualization with Task-based Parallelism__ <br/>
+_Alan Heirich, Elliott Slaughter, Manolis Papadakis, Wonchan Lee, Tim Biedert and Alex Aiken_ <br/>
+To appear in the In Situ Infrastructures for Enabling Extreme-scale Analysis and Visualization (ISAV 2017) <br/>
+__Abstract:__ This short paper describes an experimental prototype of *in situ* visualization in a task-based parallel programming framework.
+A set of reusable visualization tasks were composed with an existing simulation.
+The visualization tasks include a local OpenGL renderer, a parallel image compositor, and a display task.
+These tasks were added to an existing fluid-particle-radiation simulation and weak scaling tests were run on up to 512 nodes of the Piz Daint supercomputer.
+Benchmarks showed that the visualization components scaled and did not reduce the simulation throughput.
+The compositor latency increased logarithmically with increasing node count.

 ## Theses